 "The bull case is this is the next light beer.
 It's going to become that big, and this is really here to stay.
 The bear case is it's another boom-splat scenario until the next whatever comes out that gets consumers' interest and this thing falls precipitously," Jefferies analyst Kevin Grundy said in an interview.

 Boston Beer, Constellation Brands and Molson Coors did not respond to requests for comment.
 Anheuser-Busch did not respond to specific questions from S&P Global Market Intelligence.

 Seltzer sales poised to bubble up

-While estimates for hard seltzer's growth vary, analysts generally agree that the drink's best selling days lie ahead.
+Estimates for hard seltzer's growth vary, but analysts generally agree that the drink's best selling days lie ahead.

 "Unlike other innovations, seltzer was built off-premise and not only aligns with today’s health and wellness desires, but its consumption spans across demographics, income, and regions," said Credit Suisse analyst Kaumil Gajrawala in a Jan.
 14 note.
 "Seltzer is also less seasonal than initially thought, legitimizing it as a proper strategy."

 Sales of hard seltzer are expected to double to $3.5 billion in 2020 and reach $6.5 billion by 2024, according to Grundy of Jefferies.
 In 2019, hard seltzer sales grew 226.4%, while total beer sales grew less than 1%, according to an analysis of data from NielsenIQ tracked channels (extended all outlet combined) by Jefferies for the year ended Dec.
 28, 2019.

 UBS analyst Sean King estimates that hard seltzer sales will grow from about $1.75 billion in 2019 to $4.7 billion by 2022.